-No Food Left Behind is an initiative to ensure on campus catered event food isn’t wasted and instead feeds our UC Merced community.
+No Food Left Behind is an initiative to ensure catered event food isn’t wasted and instead feeds our UC Merced community.
 It is a collaboration between many departments and programs including Lakeside Catering, UC Merced Environmental Health and Safety, Basic Needs Security, CropMobster, the Department of Sustainability and the Bobcat Eats Food Waste Awareness and Prevention Program.

 Option 2: There will also be a texting service available to the UCM Community.
-Those who opt in to the texting service will receive a text usually 24 hours before a participating on campus Lakeside Catered event.
+Those who opt in to the texting service will receive a text usually 24 hours before a participating Lakeside Catered event.
 The text will alert people to bring a food container to the upcoming event to collect leftovers.